wenxiao7/wenxiao7.github.io/_pages/about.md

 - Excellent Peer Advisor, School of Data Science, The Chinese University of Hong Kong(SZ), AY2023.

 # 📖 Educations
-- Sep 2024-June 2026 (Expected), M.S in Statistics, Department of Statistics & Data Science, University of California, Los Angeles.
+- Sep 2024-June 2026 (Expected), M.S in Statistics, Department of Statistics & Data Science, University of California Los Angeles.
 - Sep 2020 – July 2024, B.Eng in Computer Science and Engineering, School of Data Science, The Chinese University of Hong Kong(SZ).

 <p></p>